 At this moment in time there are no further rounds of the grant program anticipated.

-As part of the 2014 State Election campaign, the Liberal Government committed to providing $100,000 per year for three years in capital works to clubs and associations that support serving and ex-serving defence members.
-To this end the Teddy Sheean Memorial Grants Program was established.
+The Teddy Sheean Memorial Grants Program was established in 2014 to provide $100,000 per year in capital works to clubs and associations that support serving and ex-serving defence members.

 The Teddy Sheean Memorial Grants Program honours the sacrifice made by Edward 'Teddy' Sheean, as a representative of the many Tasmanians who gave their lives selflessly for others in the defence of our country during World War Two.

 In June 1942 Teddy began his service as an Oerlikon anti-aircraft gunner on the newly commissioned corvette, HMAS Armidale.
 On 1 December 1942, Armidale was hit by two aircraft-launched torpedoes and began to sink.
 Sheean was wounded but rather than abandon ship, he strapped himself to his Oerlikon and began to engage the attacking aircraft as the ship sunk beneath him.
 He shot down two planes and crewmates recall seeing tracer rising from beneath the surface as Sheean was dragged under the water, firing until the end.
 He died aged 18 years.
 Only 49 of the 149 men on board survived the attack and subsequent ordeal on rafts and in life boats.
 Many consider that Sheean's actions deserved the Victoria Cross.

 Grants of up to $10,000 are available for minor capital works including repairs and maintenance of existing premises.

 Successful applicants for Teddy Sheean Memorial Grants Program may be viewed here.